+You know that security should be continuous and integrated.
 Virtualization is an elegant solution to many common security problems.
 In environments where security policies require systems separated by a firewall, those 2 systems could safely reside on the same physical box.
 In a development environment, each developer can have their own sandbox, immune from another developer’s rogue or runaway code.

 How are virtual machines managed?